Skip to main content

 Relevance Scores

 When your digital twin finds matching content in your files, it shows a relevance score indicating how semantically close the match is to your question.
-Scores are computed by MongoDB Atlas Vector Search using Euclidean distance between vector embeddings, normalized to a 0-100% scale using the formula score = 1 / (1 + distance).
+Matches are found by meaning, not just keywords, and scored on a 0–100% scale — the closer a passage is to what you asked, the higher its score.

 By default, results below 45% relevance are filtered out.
 Administrators can adjust this minimum relevance threshold to control the trade-off between recall (more results) and precision (more relevant results).